Is THE LAST NAMSARA the first in a series?

 You can preorder signed copies of The Last Namsara from my local indie bookstore, Words Worth Books.
 Occasionally I will do giveaways of signed books, so follow me on Instagram or sign up for my newsletter to stay informed of those.
 Otherwise, I’m happy to sign books at in-person events.

 Will you look at my manuscript?

-Hope Cook and I have a joint venture offering critique and mentoring services to writers.
-I won’t be open to bookings until 2018, but Hope is open now.
-If you’re serious about improving your craft, she would LOVE to work with you.
-A great free way to get feedback is via online writing forums like Wattpad, or entering contests like Pitch Wars, or checking out Maggie Stiefvater’s Critique Partner Matchup.
+Unfortunately, I just don't have the time!
+If you’re serious about improving your craft, a great way to get feedback is through online writing forums like Wattpad, or entering contests like Pitch Wars, or checking out Maggie Stiefvater’s Critique Partner Matchup.